avast! Free Antivirus 2015 is light on the system, remarkably easy to use, and fairly effective in malware protection.

-Although the vendor’s product comparison chart looks a little discouraging with regard to this particular piece of software, with only 2 out of 11 fields checked, this free AV turns out to deliver more than just the declared virus and spyware protection and remote assistance tools.
-In fact, you get additional guard as well, embodied in AutoSandbox, Browser Protection, Site Blocking, and a multitude of real-time Protection Shields for the file system, web, behavior, mail, scripts, network, P2P applications, and instant messaging.
+Although the vendor’s product comparison chart looks a little discouraging with regard to this particular piece of software, with only three out of nine fields checked, this free AV turns out to deliver more than just the declared virus and spyware protection and remote assistance tools.
+In fact, you get loads of additional features as well such as Browser Cleanup, Home Network Security, SecureLine VPN, Remote Assistance, AccessAnywhere, Rescue Disk, GrimeFighter, Software Updater and a multitude of real-time Protection Shields for the file system, web, behavior, mail, scripts, network, P2P applications, and instant messaging.

 From where we stand, avast!
-Free Antivirus 2014 completely ruins the stereotype of free being short of features and not effective enough.
-It’s not by chance therefore that this utility is generally known to be the world’s most popular antivirus.
+Free Antivirus 2015 completely ruins the stereotype of free being short of features and not effective enough.
+It’s not by chance therefore that this utility is generally known to be one of the world’s most popular antiviruses.
 Intrigued?
 There are some more details to come: you can learn down-to-earth facts about this software in the context of most relevant evaluation criteria below.

 The interface is a pretty well-balanced blend of dark-grey, yellow and green, with eye-catching components and reasonably saturated graphics.
-One thing that draws attention from the start is the size of the GUI – it seems huge compared with the predominant majority of applications we’ve tested.
-Is this sort of cyber gigantism good or bad?
-Depends on the user perhaps.
-We didn’t really fall for it, to be frank.
-What is more, there seems to be plenty of GUI space left blank.
+One thing that draws attention from the start is the size of the GUI for the 2015 version – it no longer seems huge compared with the predominant majority of its counterparts.
+The updated product looks neater and quite compact in contrast to its predecessor.

-Anyway, the informative aspect here is addressed remarkably as the main pane reflects basically all you as a customer might want to know: current protection status, as well as statuses of real-time shields and definitions auto updates, virus definitions version, program version, and expiration date.
-The entire functional arsenal is represented in the left-hand pane encompassing scan options, Real-Time Shields, Additional Protection, Maintenance, and the Market item.
-These principal components are complemented by Support, Settings, Upgrade, and Recommend extras lined up on the top.
-Overall, structure of the user interface is shaped up in conformance with conventional tenets to be intuitive and easy to navigate, with nothing out of the ordinary or high-end in terms of the graphics.
+The user awareness aspect here is addressed remarkably as the main pane reflects basically all you as a customer might want to know: current protection status, the statuses of real-time shields as well as shortcuts for Smart Scan, Browser Cleanup, Home Network Security and SecureLine VPN features.
+The entire functional arsenal is represented in the left-hand pane encompassing options for Scan, Tools, Store, Account, Statistics, and Settings.
+Overall, the structure of the user interface is shaped up in conformance with conventional tenets to be intuitive and easy to navigate, with quite a bit of sophistication in terms of the graphics.
 Another thing to point out is the voice you hear accompanying certain events, such as threat, suspicious item or potentially unwanted program (PUP) detection, scan completion, and virus database update.
-It’s kind of fun to be able to pick and download different themed audio from www.avast.com – in case you get annoyed by the default stuff.

 Surprisingly, avast!
-Free Antivirus 2014 is not restricted to basic virus protection.
+Free Antivirus 2015 is not restricted to basic virus protection.
 It covers some additional niches to assure more than the regular security freeware typically does.
-A total of 8 real-time Protection Shields, AutoSandbox, Browser Protection and Site Blocking are the features that add value to computer guard in its entire complexity.

 Third-party tests show avast!
-Free Antivirus 2014 mainly to advantage.
+Free Antivirus 2015 mainly to advantage.
 Not only does it rank well in comparison with other free security suites, it can well compete even with reputable commercial products.
-In AV-TEST’s protection and repair evaluation, avast! got above-the-average results by all sub-criteria for both Windows XP and 7.
-Furthermore, the software is an unfailing ‘resident’ of Virus Bulletin’s VB100 ratings, and the winner of AV-Comparatives’ Advanced+ award in the latest File Detection Test.
-With regard to malware cleanup, according to AV-Comparatives, avast!
-Free Antivirus 2014 shows mediocre results, getting 59 points out of 100.
-The latter drawback does not appear critical considering the smart AutoSandbox and Virus Chest features that isolate suspicious items, which to a certain extent compensates for the not-so-high virus removal capability.
+In AV-TEST’s protection and repair evaluation, avast! got above-the-average results in terms of protection against 0-day malware attacks.
+Furthermore, the software is an unfailing ‘resident’ of Virus Bulletin’s VB100 ratings, and the winner of AV-Comparatives’ Advanced award in the latest Performance Test.
+With regard to real-world protection, according to AV-Comparatives, avast!
+Free Antivirus 2015 shows fairly commendable results, getting 95.9 points out of 100.
 In any case, you as a user can rest assured that serious harm will not be done to your system as long as it’s protected by avast!.
-Looking at the results in general – they’re fairly good for an antivirus solution, and simply great for free AV software.
+Looking at the results in general – they’re good for an antivirus solution, and simply great for free AV software.

-This is the rare case where you can access pretty much all support resources directly from the user interface (Maintenance – Support).
-Self-help options include FAQs, User Manual, and searchable Program Help.
-Reaching avast! tech support team is doable through submitting a ticket with the details of your issue; in this case, it’s a great idea to use the Support Package feature which automatically gathers all relevant technical information for the tech reps to get a better idea of what might be causing the problem.
+The self-help options for avast!
+Free Antivirus users include FAQs, User Manual and the official Support Forum.
+Reaching avast! tech support team is doable through submitting a ticket with the details of your issue; in this case, you need to go through several selection screens for the product type, operating system version, problem category and severity.
 By the way, we ran into an issue with sites being blocked when Web Shield was on, so we submitted a ticket and got a response within minutes, with recommendations on fixing the bug.
-Community Forum and Remote Assistance feature can be of help as well when things go wrong.
-It’s also nice to know that there is a toll-free telephone number for customers from the US to get assistance.
+The Remote Assistance feature can be of help as well when things go wrong.
+It’s also nice to know that there is a toll-free telephone number for customers from the U.S. to get assistance.
 The only thing missing here which some vendors provide is online chat, but given all the versatile help channels, this shouldn’t be a problem.